Jakub41/Falcon-Extjs/Readme.md

 ## The flow of the project

-The app is done buy MVVM architecture
+The app is done by the MVVM architecture

 ![Image of the app flow](https://github.com/Jakub41/Falcon-Extjs/blob/master/Doc/appFlow.png)